-When should I withdraw an application to a class?
+When should I withdraw an application from a class?

 What happens when I withdraw an application?